ds.sqrt.RdComputes the square root values for a specified numeric or integer vector.

 a character string that provides the name for the output variable

-the input numeric or integer vector specified in the argument x
+the input numeric or integer vector specified in the argument x.
+The created vectors

 are stored in the servers.